Meta-learning via Language Model In-context Tuning: Approach

-\paragraph{MAML} The few-shot adaptation stage of MAML is the same as instruction tuning + fine-tuning, where we update the model parameters (initialized with $\theta$) by gradient descent on $K$ examples $S_{\Tilde{T}}$.
+\paragraph{MAML} The few-shot adaptation stage of MAML is the same as instruction tuning + fine-tuning, where we update the model parameters (initialized with $\theta$) by gradient descent on $K$ examples $S_{\Tilde{T}} \subseteq D_{\Tilde{T}}$.
 However, during meta-training, MAML aims to learn a task-agnostic model initialization $\theta$ such that, $\theta_{T}$, which is to be found by initializing with $\theta$ and performing gradient descent on $S_{T}$, would lead to good performance \cite{finn2017modelagnostic}.

-Therefore, MAML involves two levels of optimization, an inner optimization to learn $\theta_T$ given $\theta$ and $S_T$, and an outer optimization to learn $\theta$ given $\theta_T$.
+Therefore, MAML involves two levels of optimization, an inner optimization to learn $\theta_T$ given $\theta$ and $S_T \subseteq D_T$, and an outer optimization to learn $\theta$ given $\theta_T$.
 Due to the bi-level structure in this optimization problem, MAML has been found to be empirically unstable, sensitive to hyperparameters, and computationally expensive \cite{finn2017modelagnostic, nikolaev-etal-2020-fine}.
 Even worse, few-shot task adaptation is known to be highly sensitive to optimization hyperparameters \cite{antoniou2018how}, while a large labeled validation set for hyperparameter tuning may not be available under a FSL setting \cite{perez2021true}.

 In comparison, in-context tuning simplifies the two-stage process of (1) few-shot task adaptation and (2) task-specific prediction as one sequence prediction problem, where task-specific examples are concatenated to the model input to provide information about the task.
-Therefore, in-context tuning removes the bi-level optimization during meta-training, which is empirically unstable and expensive.
-Additionally, it is not sensitive to hyperparameters during task adaptation, since the model weights are frozen.
+Hence, in-context tuning removes the bi-level optimization during meta-training, which can be empirically unstable and expensive.
+Additionally, since model weights are frozen during task adaptation, it is not sensitive to adaptation hyperparameters.